hamid-shahsavani/killua/README.md

 - [reactjs vite - javascript](https://codesandbox.io/p/github/sys113/killua-example-react-vite-javascript/)

 ## Typescript usage
-:warning: Note that "thunder" refers to a key within local storage.
+:warning: Note that "thunder" refers to a key within local storage.<br />
 :warning: Certainly, sensitive data should not be stored on local storage.
-The purpose of encrypting local storage in this method is to prevent regular users from having direct access to the data stored in local storage and also to prevent them from modifying it directly.
+The purpose of encrypting local storage in this method is to prevent regular users from having direct access to the data stored in local storage and also to prevent them from modifying it directly.<br />
 :warning: This readme is written for TypeScript users.
-If you are a JavaScript user, be sure to check out our [Javascript usage section](#javascript-usage).
+If you are a JavaScript user, be sure to check out our [Javascript usage section](#javascript-usage).<br />
 :warning: This readme is written for client-side rendering (CSR).
-If you need usage in server-side rendering (SSR), be sure to check out our [SSR usage section](#ssr-usage).
+If you need usage in server-side rendering (SSR), be sure to check out our [SSR usage section](#ssr-usage).<br />

 1. Create a "thunders" directory for the thunder configuration.
 2. Create the thunder configuration file, for example: "counter.ts".